patchew-project/seabios/docs/Execution_and_code_flow.md

 * The "preinit" sub-phase: code run prior to [code relocation](Linking overview#Code relocation).
 * The "init" sub-phase: code to initialize internal variables and interfaces.
-* The "setup" sub-phase: code to setup hardware and drivers.
+* The "setup" sub-phase: code to set up hardware and drivers.
 * The "prepboot" sub-phase: code to finalize interfaces and prepare for the boot phase.